esmuts/Hangman/README.md

 ## Running Hangman

+You can play the game by visiting the following deployment: https://difficult-hangman.herokuapp.com

-To run Hangman, follow these steps:
+Or you can run Hangman on your own machine by following these steps:

 - Clone the repository to your local system.
 - Open a command line prompt, and navigate to the directory to which you downloaded the repository.